hyperledger/besu-docs/docs/public-networks/concepts/transactions/types.md

 `ACCESS_LIST` transactions must specify an access list, and they don't incorporate [EIP-1559 fee market changes](#eip1559-transactions).

+Use the [`eth_createAccessList`](../../reference/api/index.md#eth_createaccesslist) API to add an access list to a transaction that has already executed.

 ## `EIP1559` transactions

 Transactions with type `EIP1559` are transactions introduced in